Serge45/YouTubeVideoTagger/README.md

 ## Introduction

-A demo project for tagging YouTube video via Google MLKit, it generate tags for currently popular videos from YouTube.
+A demo project for tagging YouTube video via Google MLKit, it generates tags for currently popular videos from YouTube.

 ## Usage